Dendermonde nursery attack: Attempted murder of a family

-On 12 January 2009, De Gelder visited a neighbourhood of Beveren to scout the area.
+On 12 January 2009, De Gelder visited a neighborhood in Vrasene, a village located in Beveren, to scout the area.
+The neighborhood was located on Galgstraat (now called Permanstraat).
 Two days later, he arrived at the neighborhood on his bike while wearing his water inspector disguise.
 He also wore a bulletproof vest underneath his shirt.
 He hid a knife in a jacket and walked up to a house with the intention of killing everyone inside.
 He walked around the house, looking for a front door.
 He tried to open a back door and looked through windows, only to realize the family wasn't in the house.
 He put back on a scarf, placed his items in his backpack, and left the neighborhood in frustration.
 During this time, he lost his knife, which had fallen through a hole that had formed earlier in the jacket.
 De Gelder sewed the hole three days later.